-Some must-have accessories for boho style include, woven handbags, Layered necklaces, felt hats, sun hats, colorful earrings, unique wrist watches, and 60’s sunglasses.
+Some must-have accessories for the boho style include woven handbags, Layered necklaces, felt hats, sun hats, colorful earrings, unique wristwatches, and 60’s sunglasses.

 Footwear for Boho Style

-No outfit is complete without accompanying footwear, and boho style is no different.
-In order to find the perfect boho style footwear, you need something with wooden accents, warm hues like brown, and plenty of style.
-Gladiator sandals, suede boots and heeled clogs are all fabulous options.
+No outfit is complete without accompanying footwear, and the boho style is no different.
+In order to find the perfect boho-style footwear, you need something with wooden accents, warm hues like brown, and plenty of styles.
+Gladiator sandals, suede boots, and heeled clogs are all fabulous options.
 Additionally, footwear with embroidery or chunky heels is a perfect match as well.